Code-Institute-Submissions/HiddenGems/README.md

 ![image](https://user-images.githubusercontent.com/61311614/109400001-1314de00-793e-11eb-86d9-ed680600bbb3.png)

 Once the user selects their entry of choice, they are directed to the next page where JavaScript has uploaded the details to localstorage, and loaded a form for them with the relevant details.
-They are free to change the majority of these (images and imdb link has been disallowed - explained in 'Design Decisions'), are expected to add the appropriate category from a dropdown list, and are encouraged to leave a short review:
+They are free to change the majority of these (images and IMDB link has been disallowed - explained in 'Design Decisions'), are expected to add the appropriate category from a dropdown list, and are encouraged to leave a short review:

 ![image](https://user-images.githubusercontent.com/61311614/109400041-46576d00-793e-11eb-8397-21ebf9e97e71.png)